 When it comes to finding the ‘best’ club, it’s difficult for a club to develop the journey for the player or a style of play when the big picture isn’t clear.
 When one coach is taking a team the full way through, each coach isn’t able to adjust and improve based on their experiences of the year/season before as they are moved directly into an entirely new experience each year.
 Which leaves the full pathway for the players less clearly defined.

 With the Phase Model, coaches are able to improve and tweak season-over-season as the group of players respond and develop within the model.
 A clear pathway is able to be provided to players and parents.

 The focus shifts from a few winning age groups being the club’s identity to all teams having an identifiable style and brand and pathway.

 With our adaption of the Phase Model, we have a designated Phase Leader for each Phase.
 They oversee the curriculum working closely with all Phase Leaders in the club to ensure a clubwide pathway.

 They work directly with their staff coaches and lead coaches to ensure there are constant tweaks and evaluations on what each group of players specifically needs.

 In an ideal world, we’d have players begin with team play at 7-8 years old, so when they leave the Foundation Phase, our Youth Development Phase Coaches know exactly what the players are entering the phase with.
 We know that’s not the reality.
 So, each Phase Leader customizes what’s needed per age group to maintain the style of play, play to each player’s strengths, and continue each individual’s development.

-Each year since it’s implementation at Hotspurs, we’ve tweaked and adjusted our model.
+Each year since it’s implementation, we’ve tweaked and adjusted our model.
 We constantly ask ourselves, what is going to improve player development?
 What can we do to help our players compete at the highest levels?